danielabar/meblog/src/markdown/how-i-stopped-running-out-of-tokens.md

   - "The Code-Adjacent Power of AI"
 ---

+These days nearly all my engineering work runs through AI: analysis, design, coding, code review, debugging production issues, documentation.
-At work we're on Claude Enterprise, and I'd been using Claude Code for analysis, design, coding, reviews, investigating production issues, documentation.
-I assumed Enterprise meant I didn't need to think about usage or limits.
+At work my team is using Claude Enterprise, and I assumed that meant I didn't need to think about usage or limits.
 Then, mid-month, I got this response from Claude in the middle of a session:

 ![Claude Code out of tokens message](../images/ran-out-of-tokens.png "Claude Code out of tokens message")

-I posted in Slack to ask if anyone else had seen it.
-Turns out several other engineers on the team had hit the exact same wall, right around the same point in the month.
+After posting in Slack to ask if anyone else had seen it, turns out several other engineers on the team had hit the exact same wall, right around the same point in the month.
 Someone pointed me to the individual usage meter on Claude desktop, which I hadn't known existed on Enterprise plans.
 Our workspace admin also gave everyone a bump in tokens, buying some breathing room.
-But now that I could see the meter, I could watch the burn rate, and it was clear that even with the extra tokens, it wasn't going to last to end of month.
+But now that I could see the meter, I could watch the burn rate, and it was clear that even with the extra tokens, it wasn't going to last to the end of the month.

 That's when I realized this wasn't sustainable.
 This post walks through the tools and techniques I've since put together, which have cut my token usage without giving up quality or slowing down.